jjsk-project/GenAI-Market_Analyst/README.md

 At the current stage, I am unsure about the machine learning part of the project.
 Once the accuracy is higher than 70%, I will update more information about the machine learning algorithm and its hyperparameters.

-This project is also my capstone project for the Master of Data Science at the University of Queensland.
+This project is also my capstone project for the Master of Data Science.
 Therefore, the ETA completion would be April.
 Please stay tuned for the coding part of this project.

 ----
 Project 2: GenAI Market Analyst
 ----
-Q1: What aspects of Generative AI are you most interested in and why do you want to be part of Exemplar Forum 2024?
+Q1: What aspects of Generative AI are you most interested in?

 I am interested in how generative AI can bridge between data and engineering.
-As a consultant in the data science and mechanical engineering field, I am excited to learn and explore various applications of GenAI from Exemplar Forum 2024.
+As a consultant in the data science and mechanical engineering field, I am excited to learn and explore various applications of GenAI.
-(This section is same as previously submitted project 1: GenAI-Video_Summarization)

 Q2:Have you experimented with or explored any Generative AI solutions?

 I have utilised generative AI to summarize and prepare for industry learning materials and client deliverables.
 When starting a project in an industry that I am not familiar with, generative AI can help smooth the learning curve for the project and provide creative and diverse insights on the project.
-This could lead to more meaningful engagement and informative interactions between Aurecon and clients.
+This could lead to more meaningful engagement and informative interactions.
-(This section is same as previously submitted project 1: GenAI-Video_Summarization)

 Q3: What challenges are you looking to solve for you clients with Generative AI and are you actively engaged in conversations?